-- While the house isn’t open to the public, the grounds are free to roam.
+- While you must pay for a tour of the house, the grounds are free to roam.
 There is a box to make a small donation at the entrance if you so wish.

 - The ground wasn’t particularly boggy when we visited, however, there are some small hills and it’s muddy in parts.
 Be sure to wear sturdy footwear you don’t mind getting a little dirty!

-Have walked around the grounds at the House of the Binns?
+Have you walked around the grounds at the House of the Binns?